 Continuing popular virtual concerts series Wildcat Couch Concerts; modifying the traditional Freshman Leadership Opportunity mentorship and interpersonal connections program to be offered online; providing other virtual entertainment opportunities such as online trivia and game nights, our annual MAC Night, Adulting 101 Online, and more.

-- Six Wildcat Welcome events, including scavenger hunts, meet and greets, game nights, and a virtual 5k.
+- Wildcat Welcome events, including scavenger hunts, meet and greets, game nights, and a virtual 5k (fall and spring).

-- Active virtual programming for students, including Adulting 101 Online (four workshops), Trivia (six events, in partnership with Recreational Sports), CSU Unplugged Couch Concerts (two virtual concerts, in partnership with other CSU campuses).
+- Active virtual programming for students, including Adulting 101 Online, Trivia, CSU Unplugged Couch Concerts (in partnership with other CSU campuses), and more.

-- Passive virtual programming for students, including grab ‘n’ go art activities such as expressive art, self-care kits, and a special Dias De Los Muertos activity.
+- Passive virtual programming for students, including grab ‘n’ go art activities such as expressive art, hobby boxes, and self-care kits.

 - Freshman Leadership Opportunity online with 51 first-year participants.
 Continuation of internship program through UNIV 189.